decentralizedintelligencenetwork/.github/profile/README.md

 ## Our Vision

-- **Doctelligence** is an open-source framework driven by the principles of decentralization and community collaboration. ....**DIN labs** is the arm of Doctelligence that develops technologies for DecAI as a comerical arm which can also support insitutional side chains.....
+**Doctelligence** is an open-source framework driven by the principles of decentralization and community collaboration.
+The network itself operates without any central authority, ensuring that all processes and decisions are entirely peer-to-peer. **Doctelligence Labs** is the arm of Doctelligence that develops technologies for Decentralized AI (DecAI), serving as the commercial arm that also supports institutional side chains.

 Supported by the **Doctelligence Foundation**, our mission is to empower individuals, organizations, and various sectors through transparent, decentralized AI technologies.
-With no central authority, we enable innovation and growth driven by the community, ensuring a fair and functional ecosystem for all participants.
+We facilitate a decentralized ecosystem where innovation and growth are driven by the community.
+This ensures a fair and functional system for all participants, with no single point of control.
+Doctelligence seeks to aid the ongoing development of this network, helping to fuel its expansion while maintaining its open, peer-driven nature.

 ### Explore Our White Paper